AndhikaWB/linkedin-job-postings-analysis/README.md

     ``` sh
     # sudo systemctl stop sshd postgresql
     sudo systemctl stop hadoop-namenode hadoop-datanode hadoop-secondarynamenode hadoop-resourcemanager hadoop-historyserver
+    sudo systemctl stop metabase
     sudo systemctl stop hive-metastore hive-hiveserver2
-    sudo systemctl stop metabase
     ```

 ## Configuring Apache Spark

 Using Apache Spark, we can execute queries and create tables without affecting the real database.
 This is ideal for production environment.
+It can also be used for machine learning and streaming data in real-time.

 <details>
 <summary>Expand</summary>